The Best Things To Do With Kids in Birmingham, UK

 National SEA LIFE Centre Birmingham

-Birmingham’s Sea Life Centre is home to over 2000 creatures and is situated in the midst of Birmingham’s bustling Brindleyplace district.
-If you plan your trip in advance you may even be able to catch talks and feeding times with penguins, sharks and turtles amongst other species!
+Birmingham’s SEA LIFE Centre is home to over 2,000 creatures and is situated in the middle of the city’s bustling Brindleyplace district.
+If you plan your trip in advance you may even be able to catch talks and feeding times with penguins, sharks and turtles, among other species!

 The city’s biggest museum offers free entry, although donations are welcomed.
-Here kids can learn all about Victorians, Egyptians and Romans as well as World War II in the museum’s various exhibition halls and activity rooms, the latter packed with interactive displays.
+Here, kids can learn all about the Victorians, the Egyptians, the Romans and World War II in the museum’s various exhibition halls and activity rooms, with the latter packed with interactive displays.